 Policy information referenced in, but supplemental to the SF Handbook can always be found online:

 - FHA's SF Handbook Supplemental Documents page contains the guides and other documents referenced in the SF Handbook, such as the Single Family Housing Appraisal Report and Data Delivery Guide, the Claim Filing Technical Guide, and the Single Family Default Monitoring System Reporting Codes.

 - Model Documents and 203(k) Rehabilitation Mortgage Insurance Program Sample Documents are accessible from FHA's Model Documents and 203(k) Sample Documents web pages, respectively.

 The SF Handbook's organizational structure has five main categories that follow the logical flow of a mortgagee or lender's process.
-Click on the graphic below to see an expanded view of the SF Handbook's organizational structure or, click here to see where we are with our development work.
+Click here or on the graphic below to see where we are with our development work.

 View FHA's series of nine self-paced, pre-recorded training webinars covering the SF Handbook's Origination Through Post-Closing/Endorsement section for Title II forward mortgages, and program information for Nonprofit Organizations and Government Entities.
 Access these webinars on the Single Family Pre-Recorded Training page

 Search by keyword at www.hud.gov/answers or send an email to email@example.com or call the FHA Resource Center at (800) CALL-FHA (225-5342).
 Emails and phone messages will be responded to during normal hours of operation, 8:00 a.m. to 8:00 p.m.
 ET, Monday through Friday on all non-Federal holidays.
 Persons with hearing or speech impairment may access this number via TTY by calling the Federal Information Relay Service at (800) 877-8339.